shantoroy/shantoroy.github.io/_posts/2025-03-08-building-a-genai-chatbot-using-docker-compose.md

 ## Docker Compose File
 I included the backend and the frontend on the docker-compose file.
 Now, I was running this on my macbook pro and I heard somewhere that the ollama models cannot utilize the GPUs if run within a container.

 So, here, you'll not see ollama service on the dockerfile.
 But, you can actually run or test it on container.
 Ollama is properly optimized to run on personal computers.
-So,
+So, shouldn't be an issue.

 ```dockerfile
 services: